 - If you have any of these health problems: Active bleeding or liver problems.

-- If you have had a heart valve replaced.
+- If you have had or plan to have a heart valve replaced.

 - If you are taking any of these drugs: Carbamazepine, phenytoin, rifampin, or St. John’s wort.